gousiosg/homepage/_posts/2014-10-03-How-do-project-owners-use-pull-requests-on-Github.md

 One of the top priorities for integrators when evaluating pull request quality is *conformance*.
 Conformance can mean conformance to project style or to API usage throughout the project.
-Many integrators also examine conformance against the programming language’s style idioms.
+Many integrators also examine conformance against the *programming language’s style idioms*.

 Integrators often relate contribution quality to the quality of the source code it contains.
 To evaluate source code quality, they mostly examine non-functional characteristics of the changes.
-Source code that is understandable and elegant, has good documentation and provides clear added value to the project with minimal impact is preferred.
+Source code that is *understandable* and *elegant*, has good *documentation* and provides clear *added value* to the project with minimal impact is preferred.

-The quality (or even the existence) of documentation signifies an increased attention to detail by the submitter.
-The integrators also examine the commit organization in the pull request and its size.
-In the later case, the integrators value small pull requests as it is easier to assess their impact.
+The quality (or even the existence) of *documentation* signifies an increased attention to detail by the submitter.
+The integrators also examine the *commit organization* in the pull request along with its *size*.
+In the later case, the integrators value small pull requests as it is easier to *assess their impact*.

 Testing plays an important role in evaluating submissions.
-Initially, the very existence of tests in the pull request is perceived as a positive signal.
+The very *existence of tests* in the pull request is perceived as a positive signal.

 Finally, integrators use social signals to build trust for the examined contribution.
-The most important one is the contributor’s reputation.
+The most important one is the *contributor’s reputation*.
 The integrators build a mental profile for the contributor by evaluating their track record within the project or by searching information about the contributor’s work in other projects.
-Some integrators also use interpersonal relationships to make judgements for the contributor and, by proxy, for their work.
+Some integrators also use *interpersonal relationships* to make judgements for the contributor and, by proxy, for their work.

 ####Tools

-The vast majority (75%) of projects use continuous integration, either in hosted services or in standalone setups.
+The vast majority (75%) of projects use *continuous integration*, either in hosted services or in standalone setups.
 On the other hand, few projects use more dedicated software quality tools such as metric calculators (15%) or coverage reports (18%).
 It is interesting to note that practically all (98%) projects